Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Robina has 92 active public transport stops, offering a mix of train and bus services.
-These stops are served by 35 different routes, providing a total of 3,099 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 237 meters from the nearest stop.
+Robina has 92 active public transport stops offering a mix of train and bus services.
+These are served by 35 different routes that facilitate 3099 weekly passenger trips in total.
+Transport accessibility is rated as good with residents on average being located 237 meters from the nearest stop.
+Primarily residential, most Robina residents commute outward using cars which remain the dominant mode at 91%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, 17.1% of residents work from home, possibly due to COVID-19 conditions.

 Frequently Asked Questions - Transport